CliMA/ClimaUtilities.jl/docs/src/inputs.md

 - analytic functions of time;
 - pairs of 1D arrays (for `PointSpaces`);
 - 2/3D NetCDF files;
-- linear interpolation in time (default) and nearest neighbors.
+- linear interpolation in time (default) and nearest neighbors;
+- boundary conditions and repeating periodic data.

 It is possible to pass down keyword arguments to underlying constructors in the `Regridder` with the `regridder_kwargs` and `file_reader_kwargs`.
 These have to